Application

 • Meet the course prerequisites

-• Meet State of Hawai‘i Department of Health health clearance requirements
+• Meet the State of Hawai‘i Department of Health health clearance requirements

 • Senior Citizen Visitor Pass Application is required each semester (Fall and Spring only)